-You may have received an Australian Taxation Office (ATO) Garnishee Notice recently.
+You may have received a Garnishee Notice from the ATO recently.
 If you received a shock, you’re not alone.
 If you haven’t received one, but you owe the ATO an outstanding debt which is not on an approved payment arrangement, you need to take note.

 The ATO can issue a Garnishee Notice to someone that holds money on behalf of a company or individual or who may owe a debt to them.
-Commonly Garnishee Notices are issued to banks (who hold money on behalf of a company or individual), debtors (who owe money to a company or individual) or an individual’s employer.
+Commonly this means Garnishee Notices are issued to banks, debtors or an individual’s employer.

-A Garnishee Notice requires the recipient to pay funds to the ATO in lieu of a company’s or individual’s taxation debts.
-For example the ATO may issue a Garnishee Notice to a company’s bank, requiring the bank to pay 75% of all funds held in the company’s bank accounts to the ATO up to the amount of the company’s taxation liability.
+A Garnishee Notice requires the recipient to pay funds to the ATO instead of a company’s or individual’s taxation debts.
+For example the ATO may issue a Garnishee Notice to a company’s bank, requiring the bank to pay 75% of all funds held in the company’s bank accounts to the ATO up to the amount of the company’s tax liability.